 The Trustees of The Lewis Workplace Pension have a fiduciary duty to their scheme members, which means they are under a strict, legal obligation to act solely in the interest of their scheme members.

-Attaining authorisation under The Pension Regulator Master Trust Authorisation regime requires master trust schemes to evidence that they have adopted and can maintain strict governance controls; including protecting members from high charges, hidden costs, poor investment decisions and taking responsibility for ensuring that employees have access to good quality information and advice.
+Attaining authorisation under The Pensions Regulator Master Trust Authorisation regime requires master trust schemes to evidence that they have adopted and can maintain strict governance controls; including protecting members from high charges, hidden costs, poor investment decisions and taking responsibility for ensuring that employees have access to good quality information and advice.

 However, pensions are central to an employee’s long-term financial future.
 It is therefore possible that at some point in the future it could be argued that an employer owes some kind of obligation to its employees to regularly review the suitability of their chosen scheme.
 After all, the individual would not be a member of the scheme if not for the fact that he or she were not also an employee.